Facial Recognition, Explained

 “Suddenly everyone, whether they know it or not, is part of this lineup in a police investigation,” Patrick K. Lin, a technology law researcher focusing on AI privacy and surveillance, told Built In.

-Even if you opt-in to facial recognition technology, it can be difficult to know all the ways your face will be used, where images of your face will be stored, and who will ultimately be able to get their hands on them.
+Even if you opt-in to face recognition, it can be difficult to know all the ways your face will be used, where images of your face will be stored, and who will ultimately be able to get their hands on them.

 That said, some regulations have been put in place to better protect people’s privacy.
 Illinois, Texas, New York, Vermont and Washington state have laws regulating the collection, storage and disclosure of biometric data like face scans and fingerprints.
 And several corporate giants have had to pay large sums of money for violating them.

-People can better protect their own privacy by choosing to opt-out of facial recognition services like Apple’s Face ID or face scans at security checkpoints.
-But beyond that, there’s much an individual can do to completely safeguard their facial data.
+People can better protect their own privacy by choosing to opt out of facial recognition services like Apple’s Face ID or face scans at security checkpoints.
+But beyond that, there’s not much an individual can do to completely safeguard their facial data.

 “If you are engaged in civil society, it’s kind of impossible to cut out facial recognition,” Lin said.
 “Especially for people who live in cities.
 The moment you step outside, you cross the street, you’re captured.”